Early White Hair: Myths, Facts, Causes, and Management

 Is early white hair hereditary?

-Can stress really cause my hair to turn white prematurely?
+Can stress really contribute to my hair turning white prematurely?

 Are there any medical conditions associated with early white hair?

-How can I prevent my hair from turning white prematurely?
+How can I manage or potentially slow down my hair from turning white prematurely?

 Does early white hair indicate a more serious health problem?